GillesZunino/Dockerized-Photon/README.md

 # Future work and known limitations

 * Guidance on how to collect Photon logs (possibly with Azure Log Analytics or Azure Application Insights)
-* Add a troubleshooting section
 * Consider describing configuration for HTTPS or WebSocket / Secure WebSocket.
-* Describe the automatic IP discovery and fallback to PHOTON_ENDPOINT.